practicalities of going to university

 You will need to complete an application form for DSA.
 You will need to show ‘evidence’ that you have a disability.
 This could be a letter from your GP or specialist, which you may have to pay for.

-If you are eligible for DSA, you will need to have an assessment to see what specific help and support would be suitable for you.
-This will be done at an ‘assessment centre’, and it is confidential.
+If you are eligible for DSA, you will need to have a needs assessment to see what specific help and support would be suitable for you.
+This will be done at an approved ‘Access Centre’.
 You can take someone with you if you like.
 A report will be sent to you and to Student Finance England (or to the relevant authority) about what help you need.
-Student Finance England will then write to you about how you can arrange for the help you need.
+Student Finance England (or the relevant authority) will then write to you about how you can arrange for the help you need.

 Personal Independence Payment

-Personal Independence Payment (PIP) is a benefit for working age people (16 to 64 years) who have a long-term disability or health condition, to meet the additional costs because of their disability or health condition.
-PIP started to replace Disibility Living Allowance (DLA) in April 2013, and DLA will be stopping for people aged 16 to 64 in future.
+Personal Independence Payment (PIP) is a benefit for working age people (16 to 64 years) who have a long-term disability or health condition, and need help or support with daily living, or with mobility, or both.
 You can claim PIP whether or not you are in work and it is not means-tested (so does not depend on your income or savings).
-PIP aims to help towards the extra costs that come from having a health condition or disibility.
+PIP aims to help towards the extra costs that come from having a health condition or disability.
 If you receive PIP you can spend the money in whatever way you think is best.

 Access to learning funds